 In life, the amount of effort you put into a goal goes hand in hand with how important it is to you.
-This is true for vision therapy as well, establish personal goals for yourself or your child to inspire motivation.
-Think about it, vision affects all aspects of life, practically any goal can be attainable.
+This is true for vision therapy as well.
+It is important to establish personal goals for yourself or your child to inspire motivation.
+Think about it, since vision affects all aspects of life, practically any goal can be attainable.

 We’ll help you both reach your goals.